davidh83110/davidblog2016/_posts/2018-12-01-mongodb-introduction-upgrade.md

 pidfilepath=/var/run/mongodb/mongod.pid
 ```

-Please running 3 configsvr with the same config file.
+Please running 3 configsvr with the same config file and `mongod -f /etc/mongod.conf`.
 <br />
 <br />

 And go inside with mongo-shell into `mongos` which we just set up.
-`> mongo` // default use 27017, so no need to assign port.
+`> mongo` // default use 27019
 <br />

 The steps are as following: